aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ### Defining Clock frequencies by Developer

 There Developer can select among a set of available frequencies, provided in the table below.
-The target frequencies must defined in the [AFI Manifest](./AFI_Manifest.md), which would be included in the tar file passed to `aws ec2 create-fpga-image` AFI registeration API.
+The target frequencies must defined in the [AFI Manifest](./AFI_Manifest.md), which would be included in the tar file passed to `aws ec2 create-fpga-image` AFI registration API.

  .  **FIXME NEED TO PUT TABLE OF FREQUENCIES**